-Trinity’s art curriculum follows the pedagogy of TAB, or Teaching Artistic Behaviors, a methodology that is student-focused, choice-based and teacher-facilitated.
+Trinity’s art curriculum follows the pedagogy of TAB, or Teaching for Artistic Behavior, a methodology that is student-focused, choice-based and teacher-facilitated.

 The learning environment is designed to provide centers or mini art studios complete with instructional information, menus, resources, materials and tools.
 Students make a choice, moving independently between centers, utilizing materials, tools and resources as needed in their art making, such as painting, clay or printmaking.
 Students have to use higher level critical-thinking skills to strategically manage time as they move between materials and mediums to experience the full artistic process.

 We value the process of art as children as well as students as artists.
 It is the responsibility of the art teacher to guide students through the art curriculum in an engaging and thought-provoking way.
 Edmund Feldman states, “…art is a universally human act,” so its importance is held in high regard.
 Nowhere is this more apparent than in the art room at Trinity Episcopal School where students are given the opportunity to learn while engaged in the process of creating something new.